 Aire River to Johanna Beach: 13.8km / 4hrs

 The first part of the morning en route to Aire River is incredibly wet and very cold, but otherwise uneventful.
-By early afternoon though, that wild Victorian coastline is back, making countless appearances as the trail skirts the waves on clifftop boardwalks and beachside trails.
-Breaks in the clouds reveal golden sand and perfectly turquoise water at Castle Cove, inviting if not for the hulking whitecaps.
+By early afternoon though, that wild Victorian coastline is back.
+It makes countless appearances as the trail skirts the waves on cliff line boardwalks and beachside trails.
+Breaks in the clouds reveal golden sand and perfectly turquoise water at Castle Cove – inviting if not for the hulking whitecaps.

-In no time, I’ve descended all the way down the headland onto the most perfect crescent beach yet, and I know I must be at Johanna.
-This is one of Australia’s best loved beaches, renowned for its impressive surf (and therefore not the place you want to hop in for a casual swim, although I’d otherwise be very keen).
+In no time, I’ve descended all the way down the headland onto the most perfect crescent beach.
+Johanna Beach is renowned for its impressive surf (and therefore not the place you want to hop in for a casual swim, although I’d otherwise be very keen).

 Boots hung from my shoulder by the laces, legs dripping from the rain, and feet caked in mud, I arrive at the Johanna Beach campsite (which is actually on a bluff some 600m above Johanna Beach) looking like the hot mess I truly am.
 But smack me if I’m not having the time of my life.

 Day 4 – Johanna Beach to Devils Kitchen

 Johanna Beach to Ryan’s Den: 13.8km / 4hrs

 Ryan’s Den to Devils Kitchen: 12.8km / 4hrs

 There’s no doubt that day four is going to be a challenge.
 But I’m reassuringly joined on the first few hours of my walk by countless Eastern Grey kangaroos.
 They hop through golden hills and turn to appraise me with reluctant curiosity as I come round corners.